StampChat/stamp/README.md

 IRCash is a Bitcoin Cash powered internet relay chat.

-**WARNING: IRCash is in alpha development stage.
-There will be multiple breaking changes from now until a stable release and reserve the right to do so.
-Running IRCash defaults to the Bitcoin Cash testnet.
-If you decide to fork and change this default expect to lose funds.**
+**WARNING: IRCash is in early alpha development stage.
+There will be multiple breaking changes from now until a stable release.
+Running IRCash currently defaults to the Bitcoin Cash testnet as to protect against lost funds.**

-### Installation from Binary
+### Install from Binary

-### Linux

-### MacOS

-### Windows

-### Android
+TODO

 ## Build from Source